What is Fulgurite And How Is It Created?

 After a violent lightning storm has passed across the area, it is the optimum time to begin your search.
 Do not walk outside during or immediately following a lightning storm.
 You don’t have to be concerned that someone will find fulgurites before you because only a small percentage of people are aware of their existence, and even fewer actively seek them out.

-How Can I Make Fulgurite?
+What is Fulgurite & How Can I Make Fulgurite?

 To make a fulgurite, all that is necessary is a strong stream flowing through a silica-rich source (sand is the best choice).